Ferada/cl-inotify/README.md

 Implementations currently running on: SBCL.

 Uses CFFI, binary-types (from [my Github][1] or see [CLiki][2]) and trivial-utf-8.
-Doesn't use iolib, because I don't need most of the functionality, although it might gain us some implementation independence (patches which can be conditionally compiled are most welcome; in any case patches are welcome).
+Doesn't require iolib, because I don't need most of the functionality, although it might gain us some implementation independence (patches which can be conditionally compiled are most welcome; in any case patches are welcome).
+The tests require fiveam.

 A similar package is at [stassats Github][3].